MTES-MCT/monitorfish/datascience/docs/source/flows/current-segments.rst

-The ``current_segments`` flow extracts all catches of each vessel since its last DEP message and crosses its catch (species, area and fishing gear) with the definition of fleet_segments in order to determine the fleet segment(s) to which each vessel belongs in real time.
+The ``current_segments`` flow extracts all catches of each vessel since its last DEP message and crosses its catch (species, area and fishing gear) with the definition of fleet segments in order to determine the :doc:`fleet segment(s) <../fleet-segments>` to which each vessel belongs in real time.

-It is scheduled to run every 10 minutes.
+It is scheduled to run every 10 minutes.prefect